 Since February, Wildlife in North Carolina magazine has been holding a monthly drawing for new magazine subscribers or subscription renewals for a chance to win a NCWRC seasonal prize pack.
-June’s prize pack includes a headlamp, fillet knife set, binoculars and backpack cooler.
+October 2023 gift pack includes: rifle scope, portable heater, knife combo kit, headlamp, and game camera.
 Subscribe for a chance to win today!
 One winner will be randomly selected each month out of eligible entries.
 One entry per person per monthly drawing per qualified Wildlife in North Carolina magazine subscription purchase.
 All eligible monthly entries will be entered into a random, one-time grand prize drawing at the end of 2023.
 Grand prize includes a pedal kayak, paddle, rod & reel combo, personal flotation device, and dry bag.
 Click link below for official rules and prizes.

 Why Wildlife in North Carolina magazine?
 Easy.
 Consider it your inspiration to go experience North Carolina’s great outdoors.